jasonswett/hangman_challenge/README.md

 If you're interested in having me refactor your solution to be more object-oriented (plus any other improvements that I see can be made), do the following:

-1. Clone this repo (or fork it if you know how)
+1. Clone this repo (or fork this repo if you know how)
 2. Complete the solution using the instructions above
 3. Send an email to jason@codewithjason.com with a link to your solution